notaryproject/notary/docs/configuration/server-config.md

 configuration file must be specified using the `-config` option on the command line.

-Notary server also allows you to [increase/decrease](server-config.md#hot-logging-level-reload) the logging level without having to restart.
+Notary server also allows you to <a href="{% link configuration/server-config.md %}#hot-logging-level-reload"increase/decrease</a> the logging level without having to restart.

 Here is a full server configuration file example; please click on the top level JSON keys to learn more about the configuration section corresponding to that key: